Satoshi-Engineering/console-hooks/README.md

 })

-// In your code somewhere else: console.error(new Error('Something bad happened'))
+// In your code somewhere else: console.error('Something bad happened')

+// You will receive a Telegram message similar to this:
+[Website backend error]
+[2024-06-26 15:26:12] Something bad happened

 ```

 ## Tip Us

 If you like this project, give it a star!
-If you love it, fork it and take it out for dinner. 🌟🍽️ And hey, why not [send some tip love?](https://satoshiengineering.com/tipjar/)
+If you love it, fork it and take it out for dinner. 🌟🍽️
+And hey, why not [send some tip love?](https://satoshiengineering.com/tipjar/)